KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Previews.md

 KeyboardKit has preview-configured service and state instances, that can be used in your interactive previews.
 This makes it easy to set up and preview your keyboard-specific functionality directly in Xcode.

-[KeyboardKit Pro][Pro] unlocks powerful system keyboard and theme previews when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks powerful system keyboard and theme previews.
 Information about Pro features can be found at the end of this article.